KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     Sum of all the Max thrust of all the currently active engines In Kilonewtons.

+.. method:: Engine:MAXTHRUSTAT(pressure)

+    :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
+    :type: scalar (kN)

+    Sum of all the Max thrust of all the currently active engines In Kilonewtons at the given atmospheric pressure.

 .. attribute:: vessel:AVAILABLETHRUST

     :type: scalar
     :access: Get only

     Sum of all the Max thrust of all the currently active engines taking into acount their throttlelimits.
+Result is in Kilonewtons.

+.. method:: Engine:AVAILABLETHRUSTAT(pressure)

+    :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
+    :type: scalar (kN)

+    Sum of all the Max thrust of all the currently active engines taking into acount their throttlelimits at the given atmospheric pressure.
 Result is in Kilonewtons.

 .. attribute:: Vessel:FACING